301-293-3340 INFO@FTLLAB.COM

 Are you a WWTP that needs to have sludge testing done?

-FTL Labs, Inc. can help you with testing your soil or sludge samples.
+Or, are you a homeowner or business that has had a fuel or oil tank contaminate the soil?
+FTL Labs, Inc. can help with your soil or sludge testing needs.
 We can also test peeling paint for lead and flooring or insulation for asbestos.
-Give us a call Monday through Friday and we will help you figure out all your testing needs.

 Photo Credit: Glen Carrie